 IEEE Draft Standard for Air Interface for Broadband Wireless Access Systems

-an IEEE 802.16 Operator ID by the IEEE Registration Authority.15 The IEEE Registration Authority shall be the sole authorized number space administrator for this function.

 The encoding of the remaining portions of the DL-MAP message is PHY-specification dependent and may be absent.
 Refer to the appropriate PHY specification.

 The UL-MAP message (when present) shall be always transmitted in the first PDU on the burst described by the first DL-MAP IE of the DL-MAP (or, in the case of the OFDM PHY mode, of the DLFP).